Interview by Meritxell Rosell

 Daniel Mackenzie: Something that genuinely had people wondering what it was they were experiencing.
 Some odd mixture of installation, performance, LARPing, interactive and moving yet psychedelic and mind-expanding, on a large, integrated scale.
 Not sure what that would actually be, though.

 Graham Newbury: The need to chase funding constantly.

 Geoff Reader: The vast amounts of bureaucracy.
 Meetings.

 Alistair Strachan: I don’t think we have one, so maybe we should advertise that as a new position available in the organisation – CEC.

 You couldn’t live without…

-DM: Coffee and houmous.
-They provide the fuel of the overworked creative sector.
+Daniel Mackenzie: Coffee and houmous.
+They provide fuel to the overworked creative sector.